upscale-project/generic-sqed-demo/README.md

 # Demo Video

 Our workflow is illustrated in the following [demo video](http://upscale.stanford.edu/materials/eri-summit-2019-sqed-demo-video.mp4) prepared for the [ERI Summit 2019](http://www.eri-summit.com/).
+The demo shows the same general workflow but runs the model checker [CoSA](https://github.com/cristian-mattarei/CoSA) instead of the newer version [Pono](https://github.com/upscale-project/pono).

 # License
 This demo consists of multiple components each of which comes with its own license.
 Please view the license files in the sub-directories.
 For convenience, they have been linked here:
+* Yosys and scripts -- setup-yosys.sh, gen-btor.ys: [ISC LICENSE](https://github.com/YosysHQ/yosys/blob/master/COPYING)
-* Model checker and its configuration files -- ./cosa-problem-files/: [BSD LICENSE](./cosa-problem-files/LICENSE)
+* Model checker and scripts -- setup-pono.sh, run-pono.sh: [BSD LICENSE](./BSD_LICENSE)
 * RIDECORE source files -- ./ridecore-src-buggy/: [Tokyo Institute of Technology and Regents of the University of California LICENSE](./ridecore-src-buggy/LICENSE)
 * QED module -- ./generic-sqed-module-demo/:
 [Academic](./generic-sqed-module-demo/LICENSE-Academic) and